 19. If you’re fortunate enough to have well-known songs, don’t avoid them just because you’re tired of them.
 And if it’ll help you get into them, remember that there may be some in the audience who will be hearing it for the first time.
 A good song will always be a good song; it’s up to you to make its performance good each time also.
 Most of us would kill to have a song or two the audience already knows by heart.
 Which leads into…

-21. Unless they were a professional agent before you met them, having your spouse be your booking agent is almost never a good idea.
+21. Unless they were a professional agent before you met them, having your significant other be your booking agent is almost never a good idea.
 Keeping all the income ‘in-house’ and not having to pay any out to an agent has an obvious appeal, but professionals like to deal with other professionals.
-To pros on both sides of the negotiating table, the fee isn’t personal; it’s just another logistical issue to be settled; but to a spouse, it may be a measure of their man’s (or woman’s) worth or level of respect as an artist, or they may be making plans on what to do with the money and need a certain figure to complete those plans which may have nothing to do with reasonable performance rates, etc., and things can get personal and messy very quickly.
-In my experience, agent-spouses usually seem only to complicate things and there are some artists I will avoid for this very reason.
+To pros on both sides of the negotiating table, the fee is just another logistical issue to be settled; but to a significant other, it may be a measure of their man’s (or woman’s) worth or level of respect as an artist, or they may be making plans on what to do with the money and need a certain figure to complete those plans which may have nothing to do with reasonable performance rates, etc., and things can get personal and messy very quickly.
+But it’s not personal; it’s just business, and in my experience, agent-spouses usually seem only to complicate things.
+There are some artists I will avoid for this very reason.